Cryptolibertarian-id/The-Compiler-Course/README.md

 console.log("Hello World!")
 ```

-To Execute the script using node.js :
+To Execute the script using node.js, follow this command :

 ```bash
 $ node hello.js